-Various algorithms \cite{Plehn:2011tg} have been proposed so far for efficient tagging of large-R jets reconstructed from a boosted top, upon imposing certain cuts on the mass and $p_T$ of the large-R jet and its substructures.
-We calculate the efficiency of the tagging algorithms for a boosted large-R jet initiated from its exotic decay $t \to cH$, $H \to b\bar{b}$.
-The two predominantly used toptaggers, namely John Hopkins Top Tagger (JHTopTagger) \cite{JHToptagger} and HEPTopTagger \cite{Plehn:HepToptagger} are used here.
-Both the taggers identify a boosted top quark from its decay to $b W$ followed by the hadronic decay of the $W$-boson.
+Various top-tagging algorithms \cite{Plehn:2011tg} have been proposed so far to efficiently tag large-R jets reconstructed from a boosted top using the kinematics of the jet and its substructures.
+The two predominantly used toptaggers, namely John Hopkins Top Tagger (JHTopTagger) \cite{JHToptagger} and HEPTopTagger \cite{Plehn:HepToptagger} are considered here for comparison.
+Both taggers identify a boosted top quark from its decay to $b W$ followed by the hadronic decay of the $W$ boson.
 Implementation of JHTopTagger for our event topologies enables the identification of top jets with an efficiency of 32\% for the signal and 43\% for the irreducible background $t \to bW$.
-The tagger identifies a top jet in 7\% cases for the collective QCD background.
+The tagger identifies a top jet in the 7\% cases for the collective QCD background.
 Upon replacing the JHTopTagger with the HEPTopTagger, the efficiency further drops to 18\% for the signal and 35\% for the irreducible background, while the same for the collective QCD background reduces to 3\%.